 As described in Note 5, CFX has entered into interest rate swap agreements that qualify as effective cash flow hedges in connection with variable rate bonds.
-The fair value of the swaps is presented on the balance sheets as a deferred outflow of resources and a derivative financial instrument liability in the amount of \$168,782,000 and \$141,409,000 at June 30, 2015 and 2014, respectively, with changes in valuation applied to these balance sheet accounts.
+The fair value of the swaps is presented on the balance sheets as a deferred outflow of resources and a derivative financial instrument liability in the amount of \$234,689,000 and \$168,782,000 at June 30, 2016 and 2015, respectively, with changes in valuation applied to these balance sheet accounts.
 Should the swaps be terminated prior to their expected conclusion, or if the hedges cease to significantly reduce risk, accumulated gains or losses will be reported on the operating statement.

-Deferred Outflow on Refunding of Revenue Bonds - The difference between the reacquisition price and the net carrying amount of refunded bonds is presented on the balance sheets at June 30, 2015 and 2014 as a deferred outflow of resources in the amount of \$131,944,000 and \$147,237,000, respectively, and is amortized as an adjustment to interest expense on a straightline basis over the life of the refunded bonds or the life of the refunding bonds, whichever is shorter.
+Deferred Outflow on Refunding of Revenue Bonds -

+The difference between the reacquisition price and the net carrying amount of refunded bonds is presented on the balance sheets at June 30, 2016 and 2015 as a deferred outflow of resources in the amount of \$121,914,000 and \$131,944,000, respectively, and is amortized as an adjustment to interest expense on a straight-line basis over the life of the refunded bonds or the life of the refunding bonds, whichever is shorter.

 Deferred Outflows Related to Pensions - These deferred outflows of resources are an aggregate of items related to pensions as calculated in accordance with GASB Statement No. 68, Accounting and Financial Reporting for Pensions.
-The deferred outflows related to pensions totaled \$1,660,000 at June 30, 2015 and will be recognized as either pension expense or a reduction in the net pension liability in future reporting years.
+The deferred outflows related to pensions totaled \$2,109,000 and \$1,660,000 at June 30, 2016 and 2015, respectively, and will be recognized as either pension expense or a reduction in the net pension liability in future reporting years.
 Details on the composition of the deferred outflows of resources related to pensions are further discussed in Note 8.